DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Motivation

+\etitle{I/O Redundancy during Query.} Overall, in the decoupled architecture both the reading of topology pages and the reading of vector pages exhibit significant redundancy (Figure~\ref{fig:queryImprovement}).
+To tackle these two primary I/O bottlenecks, we propose two core designs in our system. (§\ref{sec:insert}\&§\ref{sec:query}).

+\eat{ Although the two-stage query strategy alleviates this issue, it does not eliminate it fundamentally.
+Because PQ is lossy, the approximate ranking produced during traversal is imperfect, and some true nearest neighbors are pushed toward the tail of the candidate queue.
+To maintain high recall, the system must therefore rerank a relatively large number of candidates using original vectors fetched from disk.
+Since these vectors are large and exhibit poor page-level locality, even a moderate increase in the reranking set can lead to substantial random I/O overhead.
+As a result, original-vector access remains a major source of query inefficiency in the decoupled design. }

+\eat{ \gsf{comment} \ljh{ \stitle{Append-Only Updates and Locality Deterioration.} Beyond the I/O doubling caused by data separation, dynamic workloads introduce severe locality deterioration.
+Efficient on-disk graph traversal relies heavily on \textit{spatial locality}: ideally, nodes with high vector similarity should reside within the same disk page to maximize the utility of a single I/O operation.
+Static indices achieve this via offline reordering~\cite{zhou2025govector, Starling,yue2025select}, clustering similar nodes.
+However, in dynamic ANNS, new vectors are continuously inserted.
+To support high write throughput, systems typically employ an append-only strategy~\cite{FreshDiskANN,fast26odinann}, placing new nodes at the end of the file regardless of their similarity to existing data.
+Over time, the physical placement of nodes \textit{diverges} from their graph structure: a newly inserted node and its similar counterparts are often \textbf{widely dispersed} across the disk volume.
+This \textbf{deterioration} forces the query process to fetch a new page for almost every traversed node, drastically undermining I/O efficiency. } }

+\eat{ \stitle{Two-Stage Search}.
 A simple yet effective solution is to separate the exact distance computations from the greedy index search, which we refer to as the \textit{two-stage query}.
 In the first stage (greedy search), a best-first greedy search using only PQ-based distances gathers a queue of approximate candidates.
 In the second stage (rerank), we select top-$\tau$ candidates from the candidate queue, and fetch their vectors from disk for exact distance computation and final reranking, where $\tau > k$.
 By merging multiple scattered reads during the search process into a single batch read, this method reduces random disk access overhead.
 Additionally, it fully leverages the parallelism of modern SSDs and reduces overall I/O latency.
-As illustrated in Figure~\ref{fig:queryImprovement}, this approach (red bar) yields performance gains of \red{10\%} and \red{14\%} over the purely decoupled baseline (yellow bar) on the \red{SIFT and GIST} datasets.
-However, it is still lagging behind the original coupled system (blue bar) by \red{17\%} and \red{13\%}, respectively. \eat{As illustrated in Figure~\ref{fig:queryImprovement}, this approach (red) yields performance gains of \red{10\%} and \red{14\%} over the purely decoupled baseline (yellow) on the \red{SIFT and GIST} datasets.}
+As illustrated in Figure~\ref{fig:queryImprovement}, this approach (red bar) yields performance gains of \red{10\%} and \red{14\%} over the purely decoupled baseline (yellow bar) on the \red{Sift and Gist} datasets.
+However, it is still lagging behind the original coupled system (blue bar) by \red{17\%} and \red{13\%}, respectively.

 This gap is because of the approximate nature of PQ: with a candidate queue (length $l$) produced by graph traverse, PQ errors may misorder vectors so that some true NNs (\ie the actual top-$k$ nearest neighbors) do not appear in the front-$k$ positions, as shown in Figure \ref{fig:distribution_new}.
 To ensure accuracy, therefore, instead of selecting the top-$k$ candidates from the queue, we select the top-$\tau$ candidates ($\t >k$) to obtain the final result.
 A larger $\t$ value yields higher recall, as more candidates are considered.
 As illustrated in Figure \ref{fig:recall_candidate}, increasing $\t$ leads to more accurate query results.
 However, selecting more candidates from the queue requires reading more vectors from disk and performing more distance computations, thereby increasing both I/O and computational overhead.